 Learn More About Cryptocurrencies

-21st Type of Investment in Malaysia: Future Contracts
+21st Type of Investment in Malaysia: Futures Contracts

 For example: You can buy stocks in the market on spot and buy future contract to sell it at a higher price at a predetermined date in the future.
 Or, you can sell your stocks now and buy a future contract to buy back the stocks at a cheaper price at a predetermined date in future.
 This is the mechanics of hedging.
 It basically manages your risk by taking position on either side of a deal to assure your profit in the investment.